ttalexander2/asteroids-go/docs/index.md

 }
 {% endhighlight %}

 However unlike C, Go does not feature a while loop.
-Instead, the for keyword is used with a boolean condition to achieve the same functionality:
+Instead, the `for` keyword is used with a boolean condition to achieve the same functionality:

 {% highlight Golang %}
-for (i < 5){
+for i < 5{
   //Do stuff...
 }
 {% endhighlight %}

-Additionally, the for keyword can be used with no arguments to create an infinite loop.
+Additionally, the for keyword can be used with no arguments to create an infinite loop:

+{% highlight Golang %}
+for {
+  //Do stuff...
+}
+{% endhighlight %}

 Like C, the `continue` statement can be used to immediately being the next iteration of the loop, and the `break` statement can be used to immediately exit the loop.
 In order to iterate over elements in data structures like arrays or maps, a for-each range loop can be used:

 {% highlight Golang %}